PR Video of the Traditional Japanese Art, Hitofude-ryuu

 There are two types of hitofude-ryuu in Orindo in Kyoto.
-The "Ascending dragon" and the "Descending dragon" are drawn to pray for the achievement and protective power, respectively.
+The "Ascending dragon" and the "Descending dragon" are drawn to pray for success and protective power, respectively.

 “Nyoi-hoju” is one dragon that is said fulfill people's wishes and bring them good luck.